 This might be billboard-worthy.
 Except the problem is that people who are bored while driving their cars wouldn't see the billboard because they would be on their cell phones.

-Spade wrote this book in 2004.
+Spade wrote the book in 2004.
 She truly had no idea how problematic this problem would become.

 Remember: Spade's focus was on manners.
 Pulling out our cell phones isn't just a self-control issue or an addiction issue.
 It's a matter of civility.